WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 - A `BankAccount` object called `account2` with the following properties `("2222","Savings",2500.00)`
 - Have `myBank` `add` the 2 accounts to the map
 - Set up a user interface to give similar output to the console:
+  - Note: When displaying your accounts use an enhanced for loop
 ```
 Here are your accounts at our bank:
 Checking 500.0